 In fact, according to Consumer Reports, waiting for a sale is always the best option, regardless of your budget as savings can reach well above 50% off list prices.
 Sales of this type typically occur during the long President's Day (February), Memorial Day (May), and Labor Day (September) weekends.
 Prices are usually lowered from 10 to 25%, and sometimes even more.
 Some retailers will even refund the difference on a mattress that has gone on sale as many as 4 weeks after your purchase, so make sure that you're aware of everything your retailer offers before you buy.Continue to 6 of 7 below.

 06 of 07

 There are almost as many places to buy mattresses as there are mattresses to buy.
-While brand recognition goes a long way, there are a number of off-brand names that are worth checking out, too.
+While brand recognition goes a long way, several off-brand names are worth checking out, too.
 Often, they cost less while offering the same quality as their well-known counterparts.
 According to the leading independent researcher, off-brand and lesser-known names such as the following have all tested rather well in their respective categories.

 Amerisleep.com (plant-based memory foam)

 Wherever you choose to shop, make sure you go with a list of the things you’re looking for in a mattress and a willingness to carefully examine labels.
 Keep an eye out for details such as the numbers of coil, type of material, and other details about the product you're looking to buy.
 Above all, don't be afraid to ask questions.
 If the person you're dealing with doesn't know their products or care to engage in the conversation, you may want to think twice before paying your money.Continue to 7 of 7 below.

 How Do I Return a Bad Mattress?